honzukka/package-explorer/README.md

 * A set of **unit tests** ([`parser.test.js`](../master/src/back_end/parser.test.js)) was written before the parser itself to test for each aspect of the syntax definition.

 * The parser has to expose private functions so that they can be tested.
 This drawback is outweighed by the fact that there can be fewer tests and that each test can directly address a specific aspect of the syntax definition.
-It also opens the possibility for the parser code to be shaped by the structure of the tests which is a good thing because the tested behaviour is really what we want.

 ### :computer: User Interface